 Most people nowadays know that off-the-rack isn’t built for you.
 If you’re going to invest your hard earned dollar on a name brand or quality-made suit, there is one major thing that you need to consider.
 Get a suit with high armholes.

-It’s about where your armholes are.
+It’s all about where your armholes are.

 So what do we even mean when we say you should have high armholes?
 When we’re talking about your armholes, we’re talking about the location of where the arms are in relation to the shoulders on your suit.
 If you have a suit with low armholes, the holes will be further away from the shoulders of your suit.
-How high the armholes are will affect how your suit fits, feels, and looks when you move your arms round.
+How high the armholes are will affect how your suit fits, feels, and looks when you move your arms around.

 What’s the difference?